GamesDoneQuick/dbt-insert-by-period/README.md

 **Configuration values:**

 - `period`: period to break the model into, must be a valid [datepart](https://docs.aws.amazon.com/redshift/latest/dg/r_Dateparts_for_datetime_functions.html) (default='Week')
-- `timestamp_field`: the column name of the timestamp field that will be used to break the model into smaller queries
+- `timestamp_field`: the column name of the timestamp field that will be used to break the source model into smaller queries
+- `target_timestamp_field`: the column name of the timestamp field that will be used to find the first period to start running from (default=timestamp_field)
+- `unique_key`: one or more columns used to match existing records for a created period and replace them, rather than just appending. (default=just append)
 - `start_date`: literal date or timestamp - generally choose a date that is earlier than the start of your data
 - `stop_date`: literal date or timestamp (default=current_timestamp)